Aliyah (wrestler): SmackDown (2021–2023)

 As part of the 2021 Draft, Aliyah was drafted to the SmackDown brand.
 Aliyah made her official main roster debut on the November 5 episode of SmackDown, where she participated in a backstage segment with Jeff Hardy and Sami Zayn.
-The following week, on the November 12 episode of SmackDown, Aliyah would have her debut match with the brand, competing as a face and teaming with Naomi and Sasha Banks to defeat Shotzi, Shayna Baszler and Natalya.
+The following week, on the November 12 episode of SmackDown, Aliyah would have her debut match with the brand teaming with Naomi and Sasha Banks to defeat Shotzi, Shayna Baszler and Natalya.
 Later that same night, Sonya Deville removed her from the SmackDown Survivor Series team without explanation.
 She was eventually replaced by Toni Storm.
 In January, Aliyah would defeat Natalya, in 3.17 seconds, earning her the record for fastest victory in WWE history.
 At Royal Rumble, Aliyah competed in the 30-woman Royal Rumble match which was won by Ronda Rousey.
-On the August 29 edition of Raw, Aliyah and Raquel Rodriguez defeated Dakota Kai and Iyo Sky to win the vacant WWE Women's Tag Team Championship, her first championship in WWE.
-On the September 12 episode of Raw they lost the titles back to Kai and Sky, ending their reign at 14 days.
-On September 21, 2023, Aliyah was released from her WWE contract, without making a single television appearance in 2023.
+On August 22 she made her Raw debut match against Bayley and was defeated.
+On the August 29 edition of Raw, Aliyah and Raquel Rodriguez defeated Dakota Kai and Iyo Sky to win the vacant WWE Women's Tag Team Championship.
+On September 12 episode of Raw they lost the WWE Women's Tag Team Championship to Kai and Sky, ending their reign at 14 days and it turned out to be her last match in WWE.
+On September 21, 2023, Aliyah was released from her WWE contract, ending her eight-year tenure with the company.

-Return to the independent circuit (2024–present)
+Destiny World Wrestling (2024–2025)

-Al-Areebi returned to the independent circuit on October 6, 2024, where she wrestled 20 man battle royal for Destiny Wrestling.
+On November 3, 2024, Nhooph Al-Areebi defeated Tiffany Nieves to win the Destiny title.
+On February 16, 2025, Al-Areebi defeated Zayda Steel to ratain the title.
+On August 24, 2025, Al-Areebi would vacate the title.

 Other media

-As Aliyah, Al-Areebi made her video game debut as a playable character in WWE 2K23.
+Al-Areebi's only video game appearance is in WWE 2K23.